eaufavor/Modern-New-Tab-Page-NoAd/README.md

 2. Choose "load unpacked extension...", and then select the directory of the repo you just cloned.

 ### Redistribution
 If someone wants to publish this version on Chrome Web Store, be my guest.

-### Change-log
+### Changelog
+2016.1.22
+Fixed font coloer problem.
+Add an option to disable slow smooth scroll (TODO: add a knob to adjust scroll speed)

 2016.1.1
 Repack the crx file to fix the "This extension may have been corrupted." problem.

 2015.2.26 Retrieve permissions to fix RSS.
 (I lost/changed the packing key also.
 So it ends up as a new extension if the crx file is is used.
 Rememberer to export and import the settings from the old extension.)